observablehq/runtime/README.md

 If you use NPM, `npm install d3-express`.
 Otherwise, download the [latest release](https://github.com/d3/d3-express/releases/latest).
 You can also load directly from [unpkg.com](https://unpkg.com/d3-express/).
 AMD, CommonJS, and vanilla environments are supported.
 In vanilla, a `d3` global is exported.

-For example, here is a simple reactive document to say hello:
+For example, here is a simple document to say hello:

 ```html
 <!DOCTYPE html>